odinuv/web/en/apv/walkthrough/dynamic-page/objects.md

 the Cow class -- a cow `$betty`.
 Once I have the cow object, I can call the `makeMoo` method to make Betty do *Moo*.

-Notice, that you need to use `->` operator to access object members.
+Notice, that you need to use the `->` operator to access object members.
 Each class member has **visibility** -- which can be either: *public*, *protected*, *private*:

 - *Private* members are accessible only from within the object itself.